kstenerud/technicalsourcery/blog/content/posts/on-endianness.md

 Our modern numbering system has its roots in the Hindu numbering system, which was invented somewhere between the 1st and 4th century.
 Like the dominant writing system of the time, numbers were written right-to-left, with the lower magnitude numerals appearing in the rightmost positions (i.e. a little endian numbering system).

-This numbering system further developed into the Hindu-Arabic decimal system around the 7th century and spread through the Arab world, being adopted into Arab mathematics by the 9th century.
-It was then introduced to Europe via North Africa in the 10th century.
+This numbering system further developed into the Hindu-Arabic decimal system around the 7th century and spread through the Arab world, being adopted into Arab mathematics by the 9th century, and then introduced to Europe via North Africa in the 10th century.

 Although European languages used left-to-right scripts, the numerical ordering of highest-magnitude-to-the-left was maintained in order to keep compatibility with existing mathematical texts and documents (the same thing happened when India switched to a left-to-right script).
 Numbers were written in big endian order in Europe and India, and remained little endian in the Arab world.
 Most of Asia was a mix, eventually settling on big endian.